Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Data and code availability

 \section{Data and code availability}

-The data underlying figures in this paper are openly available in zenodo at \url{https://doi.org/to-be-submitted}.
-The PIC simulations are performed using version 4.17.10 of the EPOCH code at \url{https://github.com/Warwick-Plasma/epoch}.
-The analytical three-wave coupling coefficients from warm-fluid theory are evaluated using version 2.2.0 of the Three-Wave-MATLAB code at \url{https://gitlab.com/seanYuanSHI/three-wave-matlab}.
-The protocal for computing analytical solutions, setting up simulations, and analyzing data is summarized at \url{https://lc.llnl.gov/gitlab/shi9/linear-three-wave-analysis/}, which includes computer codes with a user mannual, example input files, example output data, and example figures.
+Data underlying figures in this paper are openly available in zenodo at \url{https://doi.org/10.5281/zenodo.7126300}, reference \citep{yuan_shi_2022}.
+The PIC simulations are performed using version 4.17.10 of the EPOCH code at \url{https://github.com/Warwick-Plasma/epoch}, reference \citep{epoch}.
+The analytical three-wave coupling coefficients from warm-fluid theory are evaluated using version 2.2.0 of the Three-Wave-MATLAB code at \url{https://gitlab.com/seanYuanSHI/three-wave-matlab}, reference \citep{Shi22}.
+The protocol for computing analytical solutions, setting up simulations, and analyzing data is summarized at \url{https://gitlab.com/seanYuanSHI/linear-three-wave-analysis/}, reference \citep{Shi22linear}.